 Self-injurious behavior, also known as self-mutilation, self-harm, or cutting, includes any intentional behavior resulting in self-injury.
+It is perhaps the most dramatic example of an emotional problem becoming a physical problem.
 Although cutting is the most common method of self-injury, other methods may include burning, puncturing, pinching, biting, hitting and rubbing.

 Estimates of the prevalence of self-injury range from 1% of the general population to as much as 15% of the student population in high schools across the country.
 Self-injury is slightly less common among Asian Americans, but otherwise equally common across all other racial, ethnic or socio-economic groups.

 Though self-injury is thought to be more common in females, that may be a misperception based solely on the fact that females are more likely than males to seek treatment.
 Self-injury often starts in the preteen years, when emotions are more volatile and loneliness, peer pressure and conflicts with parents are at their most intense.
 However, the behavior often persists well into adulthood.

 Though self-injury may be more common in people who have a family history of self-injury or suicide, self-injury is not an attempt at suicide, but rather a way to self-regulate intense emotions.

 Just as self-injury should not be seen as a suicidal gesture, self-injury should not be seen as manipulation or attention seeking.
 Many who self-injure have a history of not feeling validated and are sensitive to rejection.
 As a result, most are secretive about their self-injurious behavior and hide evidence of the injuries via clothing or by choice of body locations that are accessible, but not easily visible to others.

 Individuals who self-injure tend to have poor problem-solving and interpersonal skills, are self critical, experience intense emotions, have low self-esteem and are impulsive.